nextflow-io/nf-co2footprint/docs/usage/configuration.md

 !!! warning

-    This is not untested and might not work as, but cloud native support will be implemented soon.
+    This is not tested and might not work as intended, but cloud native support will be implemented soon.

 If you are still keen to get insights into your CO<sub>2</sub> you could try to find out the following and append it to your config: